AdamDemirel/adamdemirel.com/content/happiness.md

-- PERMA / 'flourish psychology' (see /perma/)
-- Remembered Utility vs experienced utility
-- Seligman explanatory style / optimism
+- PERMA / 'flourish psychology' (see /perma/) https://en.wikipedia.org/wiki/Positive_psychology https://www.youtube.com/watch?v=9FBxfd7DL3E&t=943s # "life satisfaction = hugely predicted by the pursuit of meaning, and engagement, and not at all by positive emotions. once you have meaning and engagement though, positive emotions are the cream on the top. (from flourish book)"

 - Where does goal setting fit?
 - Impact-bias, peak-end effect, dan gilbert
 - Sociality, rat world addiction when deprived - addiction video